sercante-llc/protected-campaign-statuses/README.md

 ## Post-Install Configuration

 1. Once installed, create some Protected Statuses
-    1. Login to Salesforce Lightning, go to Setup
+    1. Log in to Salesforce Lightning, go to Setup
     1. Navigate to Custom Metadata Types, click Manage Records for Protected Campaign Status
     1. To create your first ones, click New
     1. Fill in the various fields